 “I felt like I had been punched in the stomach,” Warrington said.

 Sam, who is 4, has leukemia and cystic fibrosis.
-In a couple of hours, mother and son were supposed to get in the car and make their monthly drive to Alabama for his chemotherapy.
+Just one of these diseases requires a close relationship with a hospital.
+Two, Warrington said, has made Children’s “another family member.”
+In a couple of hours, mother and son planned to make their monthly drive to Alabama for his chemotherapy.
 Their suitcases were already packed.

 Sam is Pamela’s first and only child.
 She and her husband, Ryan, adopted him the day he was born.
-He’s half Mexican, and his big brown eyes and curly dark hair stand out against his fair-haired parents.
+And his big brown eyes and curly dark hair stand out against his fair-haired parents.

 “Who gave you to us?”
 Pamela asks him.